kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 collaborator's changes.
 Conflicts can be forced, in which case the value will be overridden, and the ownership will be transferred.

+If you remove a field from a configuration and apply the configuration, server side apply checks if there are any other field managers that also own the field.
+If the field is not owned by any other field managers, it is either deleted from the live object or reset to its default value, if it has one.
+The same rule applies to associative list or map items.

-It is meant both as a replacement for the original `kubectl apply` and as a simpler mechanism to write controllers.
+Server side apply is meant both as a replacement for the original `kubectl apply` and as a simpler mechanism for controllers to enact their changes.

 ### Field Management